NCAR/wrf_hydro_training/Readme.md

 **Step 1: Open a terminal or PowerShell session**

-**Step 2: Pull the wrfhydro/training Docker container for the desired code version** Each training container is specific to a release version of the WRF-Hydro source code, which can be found at https://github.com/NCAR/wrf_hydro_nwm_public/releases.
+**Step 2: Pull the wrfhydro/nwm-training Docker container for the desired version**

-Issue the following command in your terminal to pull a specific version of the training corresponding to your code release version.
+Issue the following command in your terminal to pull a specific version of the training.
 In this example, we will pull the training container for v2.0.

 `docker pull wrfhydro/nwm-training:v2.0`

 **Step 3: Start the training container**

 Issue the following commnand in your terminal session to start the training Docker container.

-`ddocker run --name nwm-training -p 8888:8888 -it wrfhydro/nwm-training:v2.0`
+`docker run --name nwm-training -p 8888:8888 -it wrfhydro/nwm-training:v2.0`

 The container will start and perform a number of actions before starting the training.

-**Note: If you have already started the training once you will need to remove the previous container using the command
+**Note: If you have already started the training once you will need to remove the previous container using the command `docker rm nwm-training` **

-`docker rm nwm-training`**

 ***Step 4: Connect to Jupyter Notebook server using your browser**